jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Reset the game timer
 	- Use the LevelEnd / LevelStart signals on BaseScene for this

-# Hotdog Generation
-- Set up meats randomizer in Hotdog creation
-	- Use random selection for non-trigger ones
-	- Have list of good, okay, and bad ingredients
-	- Representation of the quality score to determine failure / success

 # Tools
 - Add a delay to the spawner button
 	- Should allow for a few spawns before a wait time